Eidzhioff/Module/README.md

 To use the module, you need to go to the cmd directory where the files are located and enter the following commands:

-''
-cd [directory]
+''cd [directory]''
-python setup.py build
+''python setup.py build''
-python setup.py install
+''python setup.py install''
-''